 Two big hazards come to mind with load-bearing equipment like this.

 First, the pouches going all around your sides and back add horizontal bulk.
 During a CQB type of situation, you’re probably going to get snagged on doorways and furniture.
-This type of equipment wasn’t designed for that kind of situation.
-Similarly, if you use a lot of the space to your rear for large sustainment pouches, it pretty much precludes comfortably riding in a vehicle seat while wearing it.
+This type of equipment wasn’t designed for that kind of environment.
+Similarly, if you use a lot of the rear space for large sustainment pouches, it pretty much precludes comfortably riding in a vehicle seat while wearing it.

 Secondly, loading down this kit means that you’re carrying everything and it’s not easy to ditch.
 With a more minimal battle belt and backpack combination, you can drop the backpack and just fight off the belt.
 It’s a much more lightweight way to go.